emmt/LazyAlgebra.jl/docs/src/introduction.md

 ### General mappings

-A `Mapping` can be any function between two variables spaces.
+A `Operator` can be any function between two variables spaces.
 Using Householder-like notation (that is upper case Latin letters denote *mappings*, lower case Latin letters denote *variables*, and Greek letters denote *scalars*), then: